Sunday, January 16, 2005

 Tom Ervin, Lead Information Security Engineer, Federal Bureau of Investigations Cyber Division

 Learn from an FBI subject matter expert about the evolving nature of malicious code and what we are likely to see in 2005 based on observed trends.
 Gain insights about how you and your organization can better protect themselves against these enormously costly outbreaks.
-Location:

 Seattle University, Engineering Building, Room #400.
 (4th floor, East end of hallway)